TheFirePanel/SimplexModelChecker/README.md

 When a user enters a value for a device model number, the checker compares that to values in the list and returns the matched device type.

+This repository acts as somewhat of a psedo REST API to provide up to date information to the web application, rather than hosting a complete database and API.

 ## Do we have something missing or wrong in the list?
 If you have a GitHub account, you are very welcome to fork our repository, make the corrections, and [open a pull request](https://github.com/TheFirePanel/SimplexModelChecker/compare)!